vvoland/linkwinbt/DESIGN.md

 ...
 ```

-and replace the link key with the one we got from the dump (without commans and hex: prefix).
+and replace the uppercased link key with the one we got from the dump (without commans and hex: prefix)